pearlanyanwu/intro-to-web-development/README.md

 ### Spring 2022 - San Francisco State University

-For my term project, I created a semi-functional website that, if it were real, would offer birthstones as accessories.

 The functions of this website are the following:
 1. Unregistered users must be able create a user account.
 2. Registered users must be able to log in.